 A frequent speaker and panelist, David has delivered dozens of high-profile speeches and presentations to audiences that have included prime ministers, cabinet officials, governors, members of Congress, national governing boards, national conference attendees, cultural heritage tourism travelers, and more.

 His professional writings have been included in collections as diverse as Bending the Future: Fifty Ideas for the Next Fifty Years of Historic Preservation in the United States (University of Massachusetts Press) and A Tennessee Folklore Sampler: Selected Readings from the Tennessee Folklore Society Bulletin (University of Tennessee Press).
 David’s writings have also been featured in The Virginia Record, CRM: The Journal of Heritage Stewardship, Explore Rural India, the Tennessee Historical Quarterly, the Forum Journal, and The Georgia Historical Quarterly.
-He blogs on More to Come, a personal collection of observations and recollections on Leadership as well as “Places That Matter, Books Worth Reading, Roots Music, The Times We Live In, and Whatever Else Tickles My Fancy.”
+He also writes on More to Come, a personal newsletter with observations and recollections on Leadership as well as “Places That Matter, Books Worth Reading, Roots Music, The Times We Live In, and Whatever Else Tickles My Fancy.”

 David has degrees in history (historic preservation emphasis) and planning, participated in the Harvard Business School’s Strategic Perspectives in Nonprofit Management program, and was selected as an Affiliate Fellow at the American Academy in Rome.
 He remains passionate about connecting people in thriving, sustainable, and vibrant communities.